lathoub/Sony9Pin.net/README.md

 # Sony9Pin.net [![Build Status](https://travis-ci.org/lathoub/Sony9Pin.net.svg?branch=master)](https://travis-ci.org/lathoub/Sony9Pin.net) [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)
 A .Net (C#) library to control a video recorder using the Sony 9-Pin protocol.
 The Odetics protocol is a superset of the Sony 9pin protocol.

 Developed using Visual Studio Community 2017, Version 15.2 (26430.14) release. .Net Framework 4.6.1

+The Odetics extension to Sony9Pin protocolis also included.
+It is a superset popular Sony 9-Pin VTR control protocol.
+Most of the added functionnalities are about “Clip” management by which the user can enqueue “Load Clip”/“Load Next Clip” commands.

 ## Features
 * Sony9Pin Master
 * Sony9Pin Slave (requires additional programming)